January 31, 2026 (2mo ago) — last updated April 2, 2026 (1d ago)

 Saying no protects your capacity.
 Use clear, professional language:

 • Bandwidth: “Thanks for thinking of me.
-My plate is full with [Project X] right now, and I couldn’t give this the attention it deserves.”
+My plate is full with [Project X], and I couldn’t give this the attention it deserves.”

 • Not your role: “That’s important.
 I believe [Colleague Name] is the best person to handle that.”